winitzki/scall/tutorial/programming_dhall.md

 Note that `CoProduct Id (T M)` is a monad obtained from the `monadFreePointed` combinator.
 We will denote that monad by `L` in the code, for brevity.
 The free pointed transformer is defined as the functor composition of `M` with `L`.
-We use the `unsafeMonadCompose` combinator to obtain the monad instance for that composition.
+The `Monad` evidence for that composition is derived via the `unsafeMonadCompose` combinator.
 In this particular case, the application of `unsafeMonadCompose` is safe because the monad laws of the resulting monad will always hold (this is proved in "The Science of Functional Programming").

 The code is: